-Anthony M DE WITT: Architect Associated Architect 1904
+Anthony (Antonie) Mauritz DE WITT: Associated Architect 1904

 It later became the Regent's Palace, thereafter the Hotel Louis Botha.
-It was demolished in 1967 to make way for various government buildings including the Revenue Services and Deeds Offices.
+It was demolished c1969, together with other buildings in that street block, to make way for the government building 120 Plein Street.

 All truncated references not fully cited below are those of Joanna Walker's original text and cited in full in the 'Bibliography' entry of the Lexicon.